k754a/C-Custom-Code-Editor/README.md

 Welcome to my C++ code editor!
 It's a work in progress, and I'm excited to keep adding more features.

-*Note: This only works for windows 11, windows 10 seems to have a lot of strange issues, and i will create some patches to fix it!*
+*Note: This only works for windows 11, windows 10 seems to have a lot of strange issues.*

 **Over 53,000 lines of code!**